Installing Colibri on Linux or macOS

 2. Installing with pip

-If you don’t want to clone the repository and don’t need to work in development mode you can follow the installation instructions below.
+If you don’t want to clone the repository and don’t need to work in development mode, you can instead install Colibri with pip.

 Note

-Most of the colibri dependencies are available in the PyPi repository, however non-python codes such as LHAPDF and pandoc won’t be installed automatically and need to be manually installed in the environment.
-Because of this we recommend to use a conda environment.
+Most of the Colibri dependencies are available in the PyPi repository, however non-python codes such as LHAPDF and pandoc won’t be installed automatically and need to be manually installed in the environment.
+Because of this, we recommend the use of a conda environment.

 conda create -n colibri-dev python>=3.11